schlarpc/SeriousCast/README.md

 ## Requirements

+SeriousCast is written in Python, and more specifically targets Python 3.3.
-It is written in Python 3 and has dependencies on:
+It has dependencies on:
 * [PyCrypto](https://www.dlitz.net/software/pycrypto/)
 * [Requests](http://docs.python-requests.org/en/latest/)
 * [Jinja2](http://jinja.pocoo.org/docs/)

-Additionally, a copy of ffmpeg (on the PATH) is required for the stream muxing.
+Additionally, a (non-crippled \*cough\* Debian) copy of ffmpeg (on the PATH) is required for the stream muxing.

 ## Setup